briblanch/lightman/README.md

 ## Explanation
 First off, there are three different parts to a song that Lightman needs to know about:

-1. The overall `song`.
+1. The overall `Song`.
-2. The different `elements` in a song, such as an intro, verse, chorus, bridge, etc.
+2. The different `Element`s in a song, such as an intro, verse, chorus, bridge, etc.
-3. The different `sequences` in an element, or the notes or chords that are played.
+3. The different `Sequence`s in an element, or the notes or chords that are played.

-Sometimes is is just better to explain things by example, so for the sake of demonstration I am going to use the song `The Scientist` by Coldplay (one of my favorites to play) to demostrate how to take different elements and sequences in a song and build them using `Lightman`.
+Sometimes is is just better to explain things by example, so for the sake of demonstration I am going to use the song `The Scientist` by Coldplay (one of my favorites to play) to demonstrate how to take different elements and sequences in a song and build them using `Lightman`.

 `The Scientist` consists of three different `elements`:

 1. The `verse` (can group the intro into the verse because the chord progression is the same)
     - Consists of the chords `Dm7`, `Bb`, `F`, and `Fsus2`
-    - Repeats twice in the song
+    - Played twice throughout song
-    - Chord `sequences` repeat 6 times within the `verse`
+    - Chord `Sequence`s repeat 6 times within the `verse`
-    - The `chorus` is played after everytime the after the `verse` finishes
+    - The `chorus` is played after the `verse`
 2. The `chorus`
     - Consists of the chords `Bb`, `F`, and `Fsus2`.
 On the second time through the `chorus`the chord progression is the same but `C` is played after the `Fsus2`
     - Played twice in the song
     - Chord `sequences` are repeated twice within the `chorus`
-    - The `verse` is played again after the first time through the `chorus` and then the `bridge` is played after the second        time through the `chorus`
+    - The `verse` is played after the first time through the `chorus`, the `bridge` is played after the second time.
 3. The `bridge`
     - Consists of the chords `Dm7`, `Bb`, and `F`
     - Played once throughout the song